grpc/grpc-java/examples/example-xds/README.md

 as their hello-world version.

 __XDS support is incomplete and experimental, with limited compatibility.
-It will be very hard to produce a working enviornment just by this example.
+It will be very hard to produce a working environment just by this example.
 Please refer to documentation specific for your XDS management server and environment.__